defms/defms/abstract.rst

 An entirely distributed, partly encrypted and free mail exchange system would allow us to communicate directly with the concerned receivers without restrictions of size, number, consistency or availability of the exchanged messages.
-Applications are numerous, like [...] but more importantly this will bring the 'email' to a new status of [...]
+Applications are numerous but more importantly this will help us reducing the total amount of storage and bandwith required by mail exchanges.

-As encryption, peer to peer and data immutability are already widespread principles one pain-point is in the compatibility with our existing systems and protocols.
+As encryption, peer to peer and data immutability are already widespread principles one remaining pain-point is in the compatibility with our existing systems and protocols.
+Such a compatibility with actual mail protocols will be achieved by non-ditributed gateway servers, this long-term temporary solution will encrypt and forward all email from standard MX systems to and from DEFMS.
-[Insert obstacles and solutions]

-[Insert evidence that we’re not just blowing hot air]
+As of today, we are already starting to use IPFS as a backend solution for our personal emails.
+This idea starts as a hook, as a few lines of codes between two well known protocols but as it creates this connection between our everyday mail clients and a blockchain based, peer2peer ditributed file system, I wish and believe that it will grow in usage and in complexity over the years to come.